 Terms deposits are most advantageous for the lenders because the interest bank pays to the customer is lower than what the bank accrues from its clients.
 In the case of fixed deposits, the investors can gain good returns.

 There are three options available in RBL Bank, monthly, quarterly, and till the maturity date.
 The fixed deposit option can be the best fit if you have the capital ready.
-RBL Bank, at present, offers a fixed deposit of 7.80%.
+RBL Bank, at present, offers a fixed deposit at attractive interest rate.
 But there will be a penalty charge of 1% at the premature withdrawal.
 In this case, it is better to keep the money invested till the maturity date or choose the fixed deposit plan wisely.
 More importantly, calculating interest has also become easier with the FD calculator.

 Which One is Better: Term Deposit or Fixed Deposit?